drugescu/behavioral_cloning/writeup_template.md

 ![alt text][image5]

-To capture good driving behavior, I first recorded a whole lap driving as close to the cnter as possible, then trained the model and inspected which places caused failure, then re-recvorded those.
+To capture good driving behavior, I first recorded a whole lap driving as close to the center as possible, then trained the model and inspected which places caused failure, then re-recorded those.
 In particular, for the second track, the initial portion of two parallel directions of the track was problematic and the CNN veered left.
-Several oter tight turns proved problematic and the car jumped off the cliff as can be seen in the ```run2.mp4``` recording.
+Several other tight turns proved problematic and the car jumped off the cliff as can be seen in the ```run2.mp4``` recording.
 I've re-recorded runs on some of these portions and the mode works ok-ish now on the second track, needing 3-4 interventions to stay on track.

 To augment the data sat, I also flipped images and angles and used centr, left and right images.